Conditions We Treat

 NECK PAIN

 Neck pain is one of the most common complaints we see at our Sandton practice.
-It might have built up over weeks of desk work, appeared after a bad night's sleep, or come on during a stressful stretch at the office.
+It might have built up over weeks of desk work, appeared after a bad night's sleep or come on during a stressful stretch at the office.
 Whatever triggered it, neck pain has a way of affecting everything from driving and training to finding a comfortable position in bed.

 Most neck pain is mechanical: joint stiffness, muscle tension and postural strain rather than anything serious.
 Hours spent looking down at phones and laptops ('tech neck') places real strain on the cervical spine.
 Over time this leads to restricted joints, tight muscles and referred pain into the shoulders, arms or head.